Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 * as a site user i want to have my own profile

-* as a site user i want to be able to subscirbe to other users.
+* as a site user i want to be able to subscribe to other users.

 #### Strategy Table